wesleytodd/YeoPress/README.md

 	$ grunt requirejs

 The second task, `requirejs` is used to build an optimized require file.
 By default the optimized file is output to `js/optimized.js`, but this can be changed in the `Gruntfile`.
 For more information on how to configure this setting see [here](https://npmjs.org/package/grunt-contrib-requirejs) and [here](http://requirejs.org/docs/optimization.html).

+## Build Task

+	$ grunt build

+This task builds an optimized version of the theme for production.
+It runs the following tasks:

+- jshint
+- sass:production
+- imagemin:production
+- svgmin:production
+- requirejs:production

+For the image min tasks, the files are saved directly over the original files.
+The sass production builds minified css for the live site in the css directory.
+The only one that will take some configuration and a change to your php is the requirejs task.
+This task generates optimized files using the `r.js` tool, and comes packaged to output one file called `optimized.min.js` which you would then need to enqueue through the WordPress `functions.php` file.